shakedown3000/shakedown3000/README.md

 - 🌱 I’m currently learning **TypeScript & React.**

+- 👩🏼‍🏫 I have a background in advertising, media and marketing.

-- ⚡ **I'm a passionate backpacker who lived and studied in five foreign countries.**
+- 🌍 **I'm a passionate backpacker who lived and studied in five foreign countries.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">